 7.5 hours is a good benchmark because the average person goes through five 90 minute sleep cycles alternating between sleep (non-REM) and deep sleep (REM).

 It's best to wake in-between deep sleep cycles rather than in the middle of one.
-Waking in the middle of REM can lead you to feeling groggy during the day.
+Waking in the middle of REM can lead you to feel groggy during the day.
 If you wake during non-REM you're more likely to feel alert and attentive as the day progresses.

 Try this 7.5 hours sleep duration for 3 days.
 If you find yourself waking about 10 minutes before your alarm goes off, you've found your perfect bedtime.
-If however you're still relying on your alarm clock to wake you up, try moving your bedtime back 15 minutes every 3 days until you find yourself waking just a few minutes before your alarm goes off.
+If however, you're still relying on your alarm clock to wake you up, try moving your bedtime back 15 minutes every 3 days until you find yourself waking just a few minutes before your alarm goes off.

-Once you find your body's perfect internal sleep-clock, stay consistent with it.
+Once you find your body's perfect internal sleep clock, stay consistent with it.
 The less you vary from the norm, the more alert you will be during the day and the better you will function.

 Practice better sleep habits

 Ditch your electronics.
 This may be the simplest yet hardest habit to break.
 The artificial light emitting from your cellphone, tablet, laptop, television set, e-reader, portable game console, etc, tricks your brain into believing it needs to stay awake because it associates light with daytime.
 This deception can disrupt your circadian rhythm, which in turn leads to poorer sleep at night and feeling rundown during the day.